andyholst/architecture-styles-patterns/README.md

 The ways you should know about to be a solution architect aka software architect.

 The examples I will show will reflect the styles, tactics and patterns, both architectural pattern and design patterns, you can view the uml diagrams of the implementations.
-I will do architecture-evident-coding style to express the styles, tactics and patterns.
+There will be architecture-evident-coding style to express the styles, tactics and patterns.

 [![Build Status](https://travis-ci.org/MrAsimov/architecture-styles-patterns.svg?branch=master)](https://travis-ci.org/MrAsimov/architecture-styles-patterns)